MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/about-kusto-data.md

 ## Run queries and commands

 Run [Kusto Query Language (KQL)](../../query/index.md) queries, [T-SQL](../../../t-sql.md) queries, or [management commands](../../management/index.md) by passing the query or command as a string to the relevant Kusto client provider.
 In response, you'll receive one or more tables containing the results of the query or command.
-You can customize query behavior by configuring [client request properties](request-properties.md).

 ## Related content